14th August 2021

 For many years this event has been run under a false pretext due to a favourable anomaly on an earlier edition of the OSNI Mourne map.
 Slieve Meelmore is actually several metres short of the magical 700m height – exactly how many metres depends on which source you consult.
 In fact, 4 of the 7 summits have different spot heights on the current (2009) OSNI map and some of these are higher so the the total height is now 5203m which is only 2m down on the previous height.

-Organised for 25 years by The Spartan Red Sox walking club, Lagan Valley Orienteers are now proud to take on stewardship of this iconic annual challenge walk.
+Organised for 25 years by The Spartan Red Sox walking club, Lagan Valley Orienteers were proud to take on stewardship in 2019 of this iconic annual challenge walk.
 As one of Ireland’s premiere orienteering clubs LVO have over 40 years of experience in organising large events, including UK and Irish national events, in our parks and mountain areas.

 The first Seven Sevens event in 1992 was organised by Jim Brown from the Red Sox and had 11 walkers and 4 runners take part.
 Only 4 of the walkers completed the challenge and the fastest walker’s time was 8.30hrs.
 Click here to see the “official” results sheet.
 N.B.
 It was a free order challenge for many years until entry numbers grew so big that it became difficult to marshal all the checkpoints for such a long day.